Achieved 100% protection in 2024

 Antivirus products use a large database of known malware signatures, typically maintained by a security research team operated by the antivirus vendor.
 This database is frequently updated and the latest version is synchronized with protected devices.

-When an antivirus program identifies software that meets a known signature, it stops the process and either quarantines or deletes it.
+When an antivirus program identifies software that matches a known signature, it stops the process and either quarantines or deletes it.
 This is a simple and effective approach to malware detection and is important as the first line of defense.
 However, as attackers become more sophisticated, the signature-based approach cannot detect a wide variety of newer threats.

 This method is a type of signature analysis that involves calculating cyclic redundancy check (CRC) checksums.
-Checksumming helps verify that files are uncorrupted.
-The main drawback of signature-based detection is creating a massive database generating false positives, which checksumming aims to address.
+Checksumming helps verify that files are uncorrupted by generating a numerical value based on the data content.
+This is a “digital footprint” that changes when the data is altered, indicating malware.

-Thus, when the security team identifies a malicious signature, the malware no longer contains the code fragment and cannot be found.
 The absence of a detectable signature in the variable code requires other malicious code detection techniques, such as:

 Application allowlists (aka whitelists) are the opposite of the attack signature approach.
 Instead of defining which software the antivirus program should block, it maintains a list of approved applications and blocks everything else.

-Application allow listing works best with devices that are strictly task-focused, such as web servers and internet of things (IoT) devices.
+Application allowlisting works best with devices that are strictly task-focused, such as web servers and Internet of Things (IoT) devices.

 The above techniques are known as “static” detection techniques because they rely on binary rules that either match or do not match a process running in the environment.
 Static malware detection cannot learn, it can only add more rules or fine-tune its rules over time to increase coverage.